r1anl3/how-to-cook/README.md

 - Images (img): Visual content such as charts, diagrams, or screenshots within the "img" folder
 - Markdown Files (md): Easily readable and editable text documents reside in the "md" folder
 - PDF Files (pdf): Printable documents in the "pdf" folder

+> [!IMPORTANT]
+> These notes are intended for my personal use in preparation for the final course examination.
+They are not a substitute for official learning materials provided by the instructor.

 ## Who this repository for?